 Please email email@example.com if you have questions.

-Students in the “Identity and Transcendence” POD will have the benefit of working with four professors, as individual sections will come together from time to time throughout the semester.
+Students in the “Reality and Identity” POD will have the benefit of working with two professors, as individual sections will come together from time to time throughout the semester.

-Remainder of sections are listed alphabetically by last name of instructor.
+Remaining sections listed alphabetically by last name of instructor.

 Nailed It: Failure and Success in Thought and Practice

 We’ve all seen the memes.
 The Cookie Monster cupcakes, blue-frosting mouths perfectly molded to hold a miniature chocolate-chip cookie.
 But cut to the next photo: “NAILED IT” stamped on the resulting DIY monstrosity, frosting oozing off the pan in a sad, inedible mass.
 We laugh; it’s a cathartic, low-stakes brand of “Fail.”
 But there’s also rebellion in that laughter.
 We resent that a task presented as “easy” might include few instructions.
 We recognize that often, this implied ease masks access to specialized tools and training.